 The truth is, there is no “magic formula” that an injection molder can simply plug numbers into and pinpoint injection molding cycle time.
 However, an injection molding partner with wide-ranging expertise and depth of knowledge in scientific molding and moldfill analysis can more realistically quote projects.
 They have practical experience with a variety of parts and, therefore, can more precisely weigh in on designs and recommend possible cost-cutting measures.

 Moreover, an experienced injection molder can anticipate factors that potentially increase cycle time — like thin steel and hot spots — and proactively prevent them by offering design change options.
-Calculating cycle time takes many factors into consideration:
+Calculating injection molding cycle time takes many factors into consideration: